 Hi everyone, hope you enjoyed Scarlet Ibis as much as I did.
 Ever since reading it I have been avidly looking for other reads about autistic kids.
 I have had the experience of meeting a few in my time but didn’t get a proper chance to get to know them.
 These reads feature a main character who has autism and details their adventures!!
 Hope you enjoy reading these books!!

-Continue reading “Four more autism tales for you”Tag: friendship
+Continue reading “Four more autism tales for you”Some extra titles to enjoy

 Hi everyone, I hope you found The Best Man as fascinating as I did.
 For this extra post I’ve included a few similar stories I had read and collected into my notebooks.
 These all feature young tweens who identify as either gay or transgender, not just a familiar adult or teacher.
 As my reading these days expand into different genres I can’t help but notice that there is a rise in LGBTIQ representation within tween and teen fiction.
 I know some people might find it difficult, but to me these stories are exceptionally well written.
 So, why not have a go and see what you can learn with these first few titles.